 Once the tooth extraction site has healed, you should consider replacing the missing tooth with either an implant or bridge.

-For more information on tooth extraction procedures and aftercare, please call the best dentist in Surrey BC and schedule your appointment today.
+For more information on tooth extraction procedures and aftercare, please call the dentist in Surrey BC and schedule your appointment today.